Egypt Exploration in First Grade

 McVey Elementary School kicked off its 75th anniversary celebration with a spirited tribute to the "Nifty Fifties," honoring the decade the school first opened its doors in 1950.
 Students and teachers dressed in classic 1950s attire—think poodle skirts and leather jackets,—bringing the era to life with enthusiasm and style.
 Adding a special touch to the celebration, some participants wore green to honor the school's original name, Meadowlawn Elementary.

-about 1 month ago, McVey Elementary School
+3 months ago, McVey Elementary School

 50s